rashmi-rve/live-your-life/README.md

-# A Village Story — Two-Tier Flask + MySQL App
+# Live your life — Two-Tier Flask + MySQL App

 A small interactive storybook web app. **Tier 1** is Flask, serving every scene and two JSON endpoints. **Tier 2** is MySQL, which remembers the